 - To reheat leftovers, spread them out on a baking sheet and roast at 400°F. for 5 to 10 minutes or until heated through and crispy.

-- This recipe is written for 4 servings.
+- Double the recipe.
+This recipe is written for 4 servings.
 You can easily double the recipe.
 In the recipe card below, click on the number 4 beside Servings.
 A little slider will appear.
 You can drag it along to the number of servings you'd like.

 🔁 Possible Variations